Cockpit technology is a critical, yet often overlooked, aspect of a private jet.

 Automatic Dependent Surveillance-Broadcast (ADS-B)

-Automatic Dependent Surveillance-Broadcast (ADS-B) is a system in which the electronic equipment onboard an aircraft broadcast the exact location of the aircraft.
+Automatic Dependent Surveillance-Broadcast (ADS-B) is a system in which the electronic equipment onboard an aircraft broadcasts the exact location of the aircraft.
 This is achieved through a digital data link.
 The data can be used by other aircraft and air traffic control to see the aircraft’s position and altitude on display screens without the need for radar.

 In the words of the FAA, “ADS-B is transforming all segments of aviation.”